Dardick tround: Triangular cartridge theory

 During the 1950s U.S. military experiments with feeding devices for machine guns found that triangular cartridge cases would stack into 50 percent less space than conventional round cartridge casings.
 Due to problems in reliably feeding a triangular cartridge from a magazine into a triangular chamber in a gun barrel, the concept was not further pursued.

 Tround development

 Dardick's patent 2,865,126, issued in late 1958, is for a new and improved cartridge for the open-chamber gun.
 Unlike the previous open-chamber cartridge, this version shows the symmetrical tround shape, which would facilitate feeding from a magazine, since the trounds can enter the split in any orientation and end up seating correctly.
 This reduced the complexity and cost of the open-chamber firearm design, making it feasible for commercial production.
 The trounds were constructed of either high-strength plastic or aluminum to provide strength.
-While trounds were only commercially available as cartridges suitable for handguns, prototype military trounds were made in larger calibers.

 Tround adapters

 While trounds could be complete firearms cartridges, many trounds were made as chamber adapters which held a standard cartridge, such as a .38 Special.
-This allowed readily available ammunition to be loaded into the trounds and fired from Dardick's guns.
-The .22 caliber tround held standard rimfire ammunition, and the guns that could fire it were equipped with a selectable firing pin to handle centerfire trounds or trounds loaded with rimfire cartridges.